AdobeDocs/experience-manager-65.en/help/assets/video.md

    In the tool, in the **[!UICONTROL Enter URL of video file]** field, paste the copied URL of your video file and then click **[!UICONTROL Load]**.
 See [Obtaining a URL for an Asset](/help/assets/linking-urls-to-yourwebapplication.md#obtaining-a-url-for-an-asset) to get the URL to the video file itself which you can then paste into the **[!UICONTROL Enter URL of video file field]**.
 Internet Explorer, Chrome, or Safari can then natively play back the video.

    Now follow the onscreen instructions from the site to author and save your WebVTT file.
-When you have finished, copy the caption file contents and paste it into a plain text editor and save it with a .vtt filename extension.
+When you have finished, copy the caption file contents and paste it into a plain text editor and save it with a `.vtt` filename extension.

    >[!NOTE]
    >
-   >For global support of video subtitles in multiple languages, be aware that the WebVTT standard requires that you create separate .vtt files and calls for each language you want to support.
+   >For global support of video subtitles in multiple languages, the WebVTT standard requires that you create separate .vtt files and calls for each language you want to support.

-   Generally, you want to name the caption VTT file the same name as the video file, and append it with the language locale, such as -EN, or -FR, or -DE, and so on.
+   Generally, you want to name the caption VTT file the same name as the video file, and append it with the language locale, such as -EN, -FR, or -DE.
 By doing so, it can help you with automating the generation of the video URLs using your existing web content management system.

-1. In AEM, upload your WebVTT caption file into DAM.
+1. In Experience Manager, upload your WebVTT caption file into DAM.
 1. Navigate to the *published* video asset that you want to associate with the caption file that you uploaded.

    Remember that URLs are only available to copy *after* you have first *published* the assets.